If you are using some other machine, follow the steps below to install it.

 Notice the address shown for ntdll, the user-mode face of the Windows kernel, outlined in red in the image below.

-Open Process Explorer and click notepad.exe.
+Launch Process Explorer as Administrator and click notepad.exe.
 If you can't find the "notepad.exe" process, just skip the usage of Process Explorer.

 Click View, "Show Lower Pane".